 - Dispose of any unused drug in a safe manner in compliance with applicable regulations.

 - Advise the patient to avoid any significant exercise for at least one day prior to PET imaging.

-- Advise patients not to eat or drink for at least 4 hours (other than small amounts of water for taking medications) prior to administration of Axumin.
+- Advise patients not to eat or drink for at least 4 hours (other than sips of water for taking medications) prior to administration of Axumin.

 Image Acquisition Guidelines

 Position the patient supine with arms above the head.
-Begin PET scanning 3 to 5 minutes after completion of the Axumin injection.
-It is recommended that image acquisition should start from midthigh and proceed to the base of the skull.
-Typical total scan time is between 20 to 30 minutes.
+Begin PET scanning 3 minutes to 5 minutes after completion of the Axumin injection.
+It is recommended that image acquisition should start from mid-thigh and proceed to the base of the skull.
+Typical total scan time is between 20 minutes to 30 minutes.

 Image Display And Interpretation

 Localization of prostate cancer recurrence in sites typical for prostate cancer recurrence is based on fluciclovine F 18 uptake in comparison with tissue background.
 For small lesions (less than 1cm in diameter) focal uptake greater than blood pool should be considered suspicious for prostate cancer recurrence.
 For larger lesions, uptake equal to or greater than bone marrow is considered suspicious for prostate cancer recurrence.